An00bRektn/an00brektn.github.io-archive/_posts/2024-02-28-cpts-review.md

 ![asdf](https://media.tenor.com/ycBnpv8fpWMAAAAi/peepog.gif)

 ## Okay okay back to the exam
-I know reading a random person's thoughts on methodology (especially one who far from being the best at it) can be a bit of a drag after a little while, so I figure I'd conclude with some final tips for the CPTS exam.
+I know reading a random person's thoughts on methodology (especially one who is far from being the best at it) can be a bit of a drag after a little while, so I figured I'd conclude with some final tips for the CPTS exam.

 **Leave no stone unturned**: It's very easy to run out of ideas and just throw random commands and pray they stick.
 While that can sometimes work, you will be much more efficient if you create a mental checklist of what it is you want to test.
 Focusing your efforts and knowing when to move on and maybe circle back is what makes the difference between finding a flag in one day versus five.
 The only time you're allowed to give up is when you've exhausted all options.